lfn-cnti/bestpractices/GOVERNANCE.md

 # Governance

-## CNF WG Member Roles
+## CNTI Member Roles

 ### Chairs

-The CNF WG will be co-chaired by 3 people - one co-chair from the Kubernetes (K8s) Community, one from the Service Provider (SP) Community and one from the CNF Developer (Dev) Community - in order to maintain equal representation.
+The CNTI will be co-chaired by 3 people - one co-chair from the Kubernetes (K8s) Community, one from the Service Provider (SP) Community and one from the CNF Developer (Dev) Community - in order to maintain equal representation.

 - *Primary role of Chairs is governance of the group.*
 - The Chairs are responsible for ensuring that group meetings are facilitated effectively, while also engaging group members in leadership roles.
 Effective facilitation includes the following activities: